unremarkablegarden/scala2mts/README.md

 Shoutouts to Kraig Grady for making my favorite tunings (like Sisiutl), to I Nyoman Mariyana for showing me his ancient Balinese gamelan tunings and being the reason to make this script, and to Werner Durand for teaching me microtonality.

 # 𝖀𝖘𝖆𝖌𝖊 (binaries)

 Currently I've only compiled the GUI version for Apple Silicon Macs.

-You can compile it for your platform with Python by installing pyinstaller with pip, and then running:
+You can compile it for your platform with Python by installing `pyinstaller` with `pip`, and then running:

 > pyinstaller --onefile scala2mts-gui.py

 # 𝖀𝖘𝖆𝖌𝖊 (command line)